Daphne Guinness for MAC Collection — Heir Apparent?

 Perhaps our expectations were too high but, then, once you invoke Daphne Guinness’ name, it’s hard not to anticipate drama and cutting-edge technology.

-Still, for all its flaws, there are a few treasures lurking in the Daphne Guinness for MAC collection so, check out the entire collection along with swatches after the jump.
+Still, for all its flaws, there are a few treasures lurking in the Daphne Guinness for MAC collection so, check out the entire collection along with swatches below.

 Interior Life Eyeshadow x4